Hamburg Noir

 Within five minutes, the oversized tires were bouncing over the big round cobblestones of Schulterblatt.
 The bypass shocks made the ride smooth and spongy.
 Coming up ahead was the graffiti-covered Rota Flora, the command center of the “permanent revolution.”

-Built in the late nineteenth century, the Tivoli Theater was renamed by self-described Trotskyites who occupied it about the time Edda’s daddy abandoned her and her momma in Frankfurt.
+Built in the late nineteenth century, the Tivoli Theater was renamed by self-described Trotskyites who occupied it about the time Edda’s daddy abandoned her and her mama in Frankfurt.
 Edda didn’t trust politics of any stripe.
 And she despised idiots who used big words to manufacture fake problems.
 She had enough real problems of her own.
 Like her daddy used to say: God helps those who help themselves.
-She smiled.
 She was good at helping herself.

 Just past the former theater, the big pickup made a sweeping right turn over the curb, narrowly missing a Smart car parked sideways, and bounced through the shadows next to the building.
 It made another right, this one a lot sharper, where the building ran out, and pulled to a sliding stop in front of a rusty steel door that looked nasty enough to impress its inhabitants.